Skip to main content

 The Japanese have the highest percentage of centenarians and 3rd highest life expectancy in the world.

 Japanese fishermen are so focused on the perfection of their craft, many chefs (and the fishermen themselves) consider it a privilege to buy their fish.
-It’s a mindset of artisanship versus extraction.

 It’s my life’s work to democratize that level of care and craft for more of us.

 For better eating and healthier living.

-It's clear that we also need to give fishermen a seat at the table.
-I've worked as deckhand on a commercial fishing boat.
+It's also personally important to me that we give fishermen a seat at the table.
+I've worked as a deckhand on a commercial fishing boat.
 The work is hard and the catch uncertain.
 Bringing more reverence to the gift of fish would be incomplete without including those who make it possible.

 — Saif Najam Khawaja